alexboia/WP-Trip-Summary/README.md

 - It was good fun writing this feature;
 - I want to use the resulting data in the near future to do some other stuff on my website.

-Thus, I developed a module to do just that: upload a GPS track (currently only GPX files can be uploaded), parse it and display it.
+Thus, I developed a module to do just that: upload a GPS track (currently only GPX and GeoJSON files can be uploaded), parse it and display it.

 ## Supported languages
 <a name="wpts-langs"></a>